haflidif/azureviking-examples/mvp-dagen-2024-revolutionizing-workload-deployment/dev-box/_header.md

 6. Run `terraform plan --out .\terraform.tfplan` to see what resources will be created.
 7. Run `terraform apply .\terraform.tfplan` to create the resources.

+## Configure your DevBox Instance
+1. Create a DevBox Instance through the [Developer Portal](https://devportal.microsoft.com/)
+  - If you don't have access to create a DevBox Instance, make sure your user account has the
+2. Connect to the DevBox Instance and setup your DevBox.

 ## To Clean Up
 1. Run `terraform plan --destroy --out .\terraform.tfplan` to see what resources will be deleted.